sclavijosuero/cypress-ajv-schema-validator/README.md

 # cypress-ajv-schema-validator

-A Cypress plugin for validating response body against JSON schema, Swagger, and OpenAPI documents using Ajv.
+A Cypress plugin for validating the response body against JSON Schema, Swagger, and OpenAPI documents using Ajv.

+Ajv JSON Schema Validator was chosen as the core engine because of its versatility, powerful validation capabilities, and excellent documentation.
+For more information on Ajv, visit [Ajv official website](https://ajv.js.org/).

 ## Installation